robtweed/mg-showcase/TUTORIAL-GLSDB-BUN.md

 ### Try it Out

-Stop and restart the Fastify script, and then try the POST /user and GET /user:id APIs again.
+Stop and restart the Bun.serve script, and then try the POST /user and GET /user:id APIs again.
 They should behave identically, but this time you're using the much higher-level *glsdb* proxy abstraction.

 As you can see from the examples above, the *glsdb* proxy objects are barely distinguisable from in-memory JavaScript objects in terms of their behaviour and the syntax you use with them, but if you check in the YottaDB or IRIS database, you will see that they are, indeed, accessing on-disk data!

 You are now invited to try creating your own, more complex, QOper8 Worker Handler Modules, making use of some more of the *glsdb* functionality.

 ----